calebkbrad/tweet-memento-scraper/README.md

     ~/pip install --editable .
    ```

-### Using the tool for a single uri
+### Using the tools for a single uri
-Use the scrape_tweet_memento command for scraping a single given URI.
+Use the scrape_tweet_memento command for scraping a single given status URI.
 ```
 ~/scrape_tweet_memento http://web.archive.org/web/20170409141941/https://twitter.com/jack/status/20
 ```